Are you planning an initiative that enhances the well-being of Milton residents? The Milton Community Connections Grant (MCCG) may be able to help.

 • Foundations that raise money for nonprofit or for-profit organizations, or any level of government and their related groups.

 These are just a few examples.
-Make sure your group or event fits the eligibility guidelines before you apply.
+Ensure your group or event meets the eligibility guidelines before you apply.